kernelcrash/electron-rom-emulator/README.md

  you boot the Electron.
 Try doing a ctrl-break on the Electron to get the Electron to boot without power cycling the stm32f407 board.

+ - Normally when an SD card is initialised in SPI mode, it starts off with a slow clock and after an initialisation phase it switches to a faster clock.
+You can lock it in a slower clock if you think that is the problem.
+Look in sdmm.c for the disk_initialize method, and towards the end of it is this.

+           BitDelay=0;

+Comment it out , and recompile.

-There's also the possibility that the interface to the SD card is not really working well at all on the stm32f407 board.
+- There's also the possibility that the interface to the SD card is not really working well at all on the stm32f407 board.
 In that case you can try placing the roms you want (max of 2 roms) into the roms directory in the build directory.
 Edit the Makefile and remove the '#' on the left of this line